-(1) increase, reduce or replenish our capital in accordance with the Constitutive Agreement;

-- (2) dissolve CAF; - (3) change the headquarters of CAF when the Board of Directors so proposes; and

-(4) consider any other matter that has been expressly submitted to it that is not within the purview of any other body of CAF.
+- (1) increase, reduce or replenish our capital in accordance with the Constitutive Agreement; - (2) dissolve CAF; - (3) change the headquarters of CAF when the Board of Directors so proposes; and - (4) consider any other matter that has been expressly submitted to it that is not within the purview of any other body of CAF.

 Resolutions before shareholders' ordinary general meetings are passed by the votes of at least 60% of Series "A" shareholders, together with a majority of the votes of the other shares represented at the meeting.
 Resolutions passed at shareholders' extraordinary general meetings (including a decision to dissolve CAF) require the votes of 80% of Series "A" shareholders, together with a majority of the votes of the other shares represented at the meeting, except for resolutions concerning modifications to the structure of the Board of Directors in which case an affirmative vote of all Series "A" shareholders is required, together with a majority of the votes of the other shares represented at the meeting.
-In the event of adjournment for lack of a quorum, which consists of at least 80% of Series "A" shareholders and a simple majority of the other shares represented at the meeting, at either an ordinary general meeting, two Series "A" shareholders, plus a majority of the other shares represented at the meeting.
+In the event of adjournment for lack of a quorum, which consists of at least 80% of Series "A" shareholders and a simple majority of the other shareholders, at either an ordinary or extraordinary general meeting, two Series "A" shareholders, plus a majority of the other shares represented at the meeting, may deliberate and approve decisions at a reconvened meeting.